When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Find out more: celebrating the unsung coronavirus heroes

-Many shielding and vulnerable people are turning to volunteer groups to help them with accessing essentials, but this led to concern over how to pay without handing over cash or card details.
+Many shielding and vulnerable people are turning to volunteer groups to help them with accessing essentials, but earlier in the year this led to concern over how to pay without handing over cash or card details.

 Click the links in the list below to be taken to the web page to purchase a card for your chosen supermarket, or check out our story on the safest ways to pay volunteers for shopping for the pros and cons of other methods.